ohitstom/spicetify-easyinstall/README.md

 * Easy to use config modifier that shows you all available options, and can be ran both on initial setup or any time you want using the startup menu.

 * Everything offered by spicetify

-I would just like to preface that this could not have been done without spicetify and its incredible developers, and that my spahgetti code doesnt even scratch the surface of their genius.
-Please check out their github here: https://github.com/khanhas/spicetify-cli